alefore/edge/README.md

 * Extensibility:

-  * Edge Uses a subset of C++ as its extension language.
-Extensions are interpreted (type errors are detected statically).
-See [buffer-reload.cc](https://github.com/alefore/edge/blob/master/rc/hooks/buffer-reload.cc) for an example.
+  * Edge uses a simplified verison of C++ as its extension language.
+Extensions are interpreted (type errors are detected statically) and the language uses garbage collection.
+See [buffer-reload.cc](https://github.com/alefore/edge/blob/master/rc/hooks/buffer-reload.cc) for an example extension.

   * All buffers have *variables* that control their behavior.
 For example, variable `scrollbar` controls whether the scrollbar should be shown in the current buffer.
-In the extension language, this can be set with `buffer.set_scrollbar(!buffer.scrollbar());`
+In the extension language, this can be set with `buffer.set_scrollbar(!buffer.scrollbar());` (and the binding `vS` will toggle its value).

 * Shell commands (external processes):

-  * Supports running external commands (e.g. "ls -lR"), capturing their output into a buffer (that the user can interact with just as with normal "text" buffers).
+  * Supports running external commands (e.g. `ls -lR`), capturing their output into a buffer.
+The user can interact with these buffers just as with the regular "text" buffers.
 To do this, the user would type `af` (short for "advanced" and "fork") to be prompted for a shell command to run.

   * Use of a pts can be enabled or disabled for buffers with underlying commands (this is controlled by buffer's variable `pts`).
 For example, one can run a shell process (or even some other text editor) inside Edge.

-* All buffers are read asynchronously.
-Edge (almost) never blocks while waiting for input.
+* Asynchronous: all buffers are read asynchronously.
+Edge (almost) never blocks while waiting for IO.

 * Editing: